BofA Securities lifts Verizon Communications Inc. [VZ] price estimate. Who else is bullish?

 VZ Stock Performance Analysis:

-Verizon Communications Inc. [VZ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.68.
-With this latest performance, VZ shares dropped by -11.36% in over the last four-week period, additionally sinking by -16.43% over the last 6 months – not to mention a drop of -18.72% in the past year of trading.
+Verizon Communications Inc. [VZ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.44.
+With this latest performance, VZ shares dropped by -10.58% in over the last four-week period, additionally sinking by -14.88% over the last 6 months – not to mention a drop of -18.85% in the past year of trading.

 Insight into Verizon Communications Inc. Fundamentals: